Biomedical Equipment Technician

 Thomas Edison State University

-Thomas Edison State University offers an online associate in science (AS) degree program with a specialization in electronics engineering technology.
+Thomas Edison State University offers an online associate in science (AS) degree program specializing in electronics engineering technology.
 The program is ideal for professionals in the electronics industry, such as avionics, computer hardware, and communications.

-Admission requirements for the program include a high school degree or its GED equivalent, at least 21 years of age (18 years or older if a member of the United States military), transcripts from all colleges and universities attended, and proof of English proficiency for international students.
+Admission requirements for the program include a high school degree or GED equivalent, being at least 21 years old (18 years or older if a United States military member), transcripts from all colleges and universities attended, and proof of English proficiency for international students.

-The program consists of 60 credit-hours.
-The curriculum explores topics such as digital electronics, alternating current circuits, direct current circuits, electronic devices, control systems, biomedical electronics, electronic instrumentation, and electrical design and manufacturing.
+The program consists of 60 credits.
+The curriculum explores digital electronics, alternating current circuits, direct current circuits, electronic devices, control systems, biomedical electronics, electronic instrumentation, and electrical design and manufacturing.

 • Location: Trenton, New Jersey